Nazi Concentration Camp Secretary, 96, on the Run After Skipping Her Trial

 However, before the trial could begin, the woman fled.

 German media reported that she was spotted leaving her Hamburg home in a taxi on Thursday morning and made a beeline for a subway station.
-Frederike Milhoffer, a spokesperson for Itzehoe state court, said that the 96-year-old hasn’t been seen since and her whereabouts are unknown.
+Frederike Milhoffer, a spokesperson for Itzehoe state court, said the 96-year-old hasn’t been seen since and her whereabouts are unknown.
+“The accused is on the run,” the spokesperson said Thursday morning.

 An arrest warrant has been issued but she has, so far, evaded capture.